toss/es-git/docs/reference/classes/Deltas.md

 # Class: Deltas

-An iterator over the diffs in a delta
+An iterator over the diffs in a delta.

 ## Methods